 Stay Involved and Aware

 Remember, as long as a business is open, it can close.
 And one of the surest ways for your business to fail is for you to get into a position where you’re always reactive, rather than proactive.
 Staying involved makes you aware of problems when they’re still fixable, before they significantly affect customers or revenue.
 It also creates accountability for employees.
-I always try to remember one thing, though: if I’m not working in the business every day, my employees probably know more about it than I do.
-I do my best to treat them with respect and listen to their expertise–after all, they’re my business’s most valuable asset.
+But always remember this: if you’re not working in the business every day, your employees probably know more about it than you do.
+Do your best to treat them with respect and listen to their expertise–after all, they’re your business’s most valuable asset.

 I understand that franchise success is an ongoing process.
 That’s why I remain available to my clients even after they launch their businesses.
 So no matter where you are in your franchise journey, I’m here to answer your questions, provide encouragement and support, and help you determine the best steps for you and your business.
 Ready to talk?
 Book a call with me today!